Roy Ascott: Biography

 Roy Ascott was born in Bath, England.
 He was educated at the City of Bath Boys' School.
-His National Service was spent as a Pilot Officer in RAF Fighter Command working with radar defence systems.
-From 1955 to 1959 he studied Fine Art at King's College, University of Durham (now Newcastle University) under Victor Pasmore and Richard Hamilton, and Art History under Lawrence Gowing and Quentin Bell.
+His National Service was spent as a Pilot Officer in RAF Fighter Command working with radar defense systems.
+From 1955 to 1959, he studied Fine Art at King's College, University of Durham (now Newcastle University) under Victor Pasmore and Richard Hamilton, and Art History under Lawrence Gowing and Quentin Bell.
 He was awarded the degree of B.A.
 Hons Fine Art, Dunelm in 1959.
 On graduation he was appointed Studio Demonstrator (1959–61).
 He then moved to London, where he established the radical Groundcourse at Ealing Art College, which he subsequently established at Ipswich Civic College, in Suffolk, working with artist tutors such as Anthony Benjamin, Bernard Cohen.
 R. B. Kitaj, Brian Wall, Harold Cohen, and Peter Startup.
 Important to the development of his understanding of cybernetics was his friendship with Gordon Pask.
 Notable alumni of the Groundcourse include Brian Eno, Pete Townshend, Stephen Willats, and Michael English.

-Ascott taught in London Ealing, and was a visiting lecturer at other London art schools throughout the 1960s.He was then briefly was President of Ontario College of Art, now OCAD University, Toronto and then Chair of Fine Art at Minneapolis College of Art and Design before moving to California as Vice-President and Dean of San Francisco Art Institute, during the 1970s.
-He was Professor for Communications Theory at the University of Applied Arts Vienna during the 1980s, and Professor of Technoetic Arts at the University of Wales, Newport in the 1990s where he established the Centre for Advanced Inquiry in the Interactive Arts.
+Ascott taught in London Ealing, and was a visiting lecturer at other London art schools throughout the 1960s.
+He was then briefly was President of Ontario College of Art, now OCAD University, Toronto and then Chair of Fine Art at Minneapolis College of Art and Design before moving to California as Vice-President and Dean of San Francisco Art Institute, during the 1970s.
+He was Professor for Communication Theory at the University of Applied Arts Vienna, during the 1980s, and Professor of Technoetic Arts at the University of Wales, Newport in the 1990s, where he established the Centre for Advanced Inquiry in the Interactive Arts.
 He established the Planetary Collegium in 2003.

 Ascott is recipient of the Prix Ars Electronica Golden Nica award for Visionary Pioneer of Media Art 2014.
 The award is for "those men and women whose artistic, technological and social achievements have decisively influenced and advanced the development of new artistic directions."
 He is a Doctor Honoris Causa of Ionian University, Corfu, Greece; Honorary Professor at Aalborg University Copenhagen; Honorary Professor at University of West London.

 Education and research

-He has advised new media arts organisations in Brazil, Japan, Korea, Europe and North America as well as UNESCO, and was Visiting Professor (VI), Design Media Arts, University of California Los Angeles (2003–07) at the UCLA School of the Arts.
+He has advised new media arts organizations in Brazil, Japan, Korea, Europe and North America as well as UNESCO, and was Visiting Professor (VI), Design Media Arts, University of California Los Angeles (2003–07) at the UCLA School of the Arts.
 Ascott was an International Commissioner for the XLII Venice Biennale of 1986 (Planetary Network and Laboratorio Ubiqua).